woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ### Fix "Themes" step visibility in IE 11 #6578

 1. Get an IE 11 test environment.
 I downloaded a trial version of Parallels Desktop on [here](https://www.parallels.com/) and IE 11 virtual machine from [developer.microsoft.com](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)
-2. Make a zip version of this branch by running `yarn run test:zip`
+2. Make a zip version of this branch by running `npm run test:zip`
 3. Make a JN site -> install and activate the zip file.
 4. Open IE 11 and start OBW
 5. Confirm that the themes are displayed correctly.